iskewedI/iskewedI/README.md

 I'm Joaquín, a curious and keen person that loves technology, science and every small improvement in our *tiny blue dot* called World! :earth_americas:

-- :computer: FullStack Developer, current working in Globant :argentina:
+- :computer: FullStack Developer, currently working in Globant :argentina:
 - :chart: Very interested in business and finance world :moneybag:
 - :test_tube: Science and *racional* thinking soul, specially astronomy lover :satellite:.
 I owe a lot of knowledge to _Carl Sagan_	:telescope:
 - :computer_mouse::desktop_computer: Involved in technology since a child. :video_game::joystick: and :clapper::movie_camera: fan (talk me about **Interstellar**...)